rezarahimian/docs/erc20-intro.rst

     Figure 1: A sample usage of ERC20 token

+On one side of the trade, there is ERC20 tokens that can be exchanged by a stablecoin [#]_.
 ERC20 tokens are standardized version of smart contracts with pre-defined API :cite:`Ref08`.
-Similair to other smart contracts, there are security vulnerabilities on them.
+Similar to other smart contracts, there are security vulnerabilities on them.
 Some of these vulnerabilities have been already discovered and handled by the Ethereum community.
-Here, we introduce a new solution to :ref:`multiple_withdrawal` by including solutions that have been already discovered.
+Here, we introduce a new solution to :ref:`multiple_withdrawal` by analyzing solutions that have been already discovered.

 |
 |